 The victory, it turned out, was surprisingly easy for the Byzantines.
 Gelimer was away from Africa when the fleet arrived and Belisarios was able to make a landing unopposed.
-Gelimer returned and made a stand at the Battle of Ad Decimum near Carthage (533), but he was decisively defeated and Belisarios was able to enter the city (Map 9.1).
+Gelimer returned and offered battle near Carthage, but he was decisively defeated and Belasarios was able to enter the city.
 Another battle was fought in December, but Belisarios was once again victorious.
 Early in 534 the Vandal king surrendered.
 Rumors circulated that Belisarios might set himself up in Africa as an independent ruler, but he returned to Constantinople and a great triumphal celebration was held in which both Belisarios and Gelimer prostrated themselves in front of the emperor.
 Justinian's African war had been a brilliant success, but the situation in North Africa had been destabilized as a result and the native Berber (or Moorish) population, who had already been in revolt against the Vandals, continued to cause severe difficulties.
 The Byzantine commanders left in Africa built a powerful system of fortifications, many of which still remain, in an attempt to pacify the Berbers, but this goal was never fully achieved and North Africa was not fully reunited into the Byzantine Empire.